infor-design/enterprise/components/editor/editor-api.md

 ### createURLModal

 Function that creates the Url Modal Dialog.
-This can be customized by making a modal with ID `#editor-modal-url`
+This can be customized by making a modal with ID `#modal-url-{this.id}`

 ### createImageModal

 Function that creates the Image Dialog.
-This can be customized by making a modal with ID `#editor-modal-image`
+This can be customized by making a modal with ID `#modal-image-{this.id}`

 ### disable